mosip/documentation/docs/Biometric-SDK.md

 * Used to split images into individual biometric segments when received from external sources

 # Biometric SDK API Specification
-Please go to this page for details on [Biometric SDK API Specification](Biometric-SDK-API-Specification.md)
+Please go to [Biometric SDK API Specification](Biometric-SDK-API-Specification.md) for details on APIs Specifications for the above features.